pitonyak/ADPStampInventory/Heuristics/README.md

 Usage:
 -h Print this help.
 -v Print verbose output while processing the file.
+-t Print test data (much less than verbose) while processing the file.
+-d Dump hex data while in verbose while printing verbose information.
 -r <path to input pcap file>: This PCAP file will be read for all MAC addresses and IP addresses -a <path to generated anomaly pcap>: Where to write the anomaly list.
 This triggers the creation of the anomaly list.
--p <path to IP output filename, default 'ip_addresses.txt'>: This OPTIONAL file will be populated with the unique, human-readable versions of all IP addresses found in the input PCAP file.
-If this option is not given, stdout will be used.
-If '-' is given as the output file, MAC addresses will be printed to stdout.
+-p <path to IP output filename>: This file will be populated with the unique, human-readable versions of all IP addresses found in the input PCAP file.
+If this option is omitted, the output filename is derived from the input filename by replacing .pcap with .ip.txt.
--m <path to MAC output filename, default 'mac_addresses.txt'>: This OPTIONAL file will be populated with the unique, human-readable versions of all Ethernet MAC addresses input PCAP file.
-If this option is not given, stdout will be used.
-If '-' is given as the output file, MAC addresses will be printed to stdout.
+-m <path to MAC output filename>: This file will be populated with the unique, human-readable versions of all MAC addresses found in the input PCAP file.
+If this option is omitted, the output filename is derived from the input filename by replacing .pcap with .mac.txt.
 ~~~~

 On startup, the base configuration files ip_protocols.txt, ip_protocol_ports.txt, and eth_types.txt are read.